dflash — What is it?

 Benchmarking

-DFlash includes benchmarking tools for evaluating performance across various datasets and models, ensuring robustness and reliability.
+DFlash includes benchmarking tools for evaluating performance across various datasets, ensuring that users can assess the impact of speculative decoding on their models.

 Source: per README